-The high stability mode is optimised for precision radial velocity measurements and is implemented at R = 65000, because of the importance of adequately sampling the line profiles in order to achieve sub-resolution-element accuracy (an error of 5 ms $^{-1}$ corresponds to 10^{-3} of a resolution element).
+The high stability mode is optimised for precision radial velocity measurements and is implemented at R = 65000, because of the importance of adequately sampling the line profiles in order to achieve sub-resolution-element accuracy (an error of 5 ms-1 corresponds to 10^{-3} of a resolution element).
 The light path in this mode includes a permanent 'double scrambler' to improve the radial scrambling of the optical fibres and reduce the spectral shifts due to the star moving on the input face of the fibre.
-In this mode it is also possible to place an Iodine cell into the beam (both channels) to provide a superimposed set of wavelength reference lines in the 500-620 nm range, or to illuminate the second (sky) fibre with an internal Th-Ar calibration source to obtain a simultaneous wavelength calibration.
-The efficiency of this mode is therefore expected to be \sim 50 - 70% of the normal high resolution mode and would normally only be used where this level of wavelength stability is essential.
-It should be noted that a new fully characterized Iodine cell has been obtained but it is not yet available in regular operations (please contact AstroOps for more information if you are interested in this mode).
-It should also be noted that the simultaneous ThAr and Iodine cells may not be used together.
+In this mode it is also possible to place an lodine cell into the beam (both channels) to provide a superimposed set of wavelength reference lines in the 500-620 nm range, or to illuminate the second (sky) fibre with an internal Th-Ar calibration source to obtain a simultaneous wavelength calibration.
+The efficiency of this mode is therefore expected to be ~50 - 70% of the normal high resolution mode and would normally only be used where this level of wavelength stability is essential.
+It should be noted that a new fully characterized lodine cell has been obtained and it is available for regular operations (but please contact AstroOps for more information if you are interested in this mode).
+It should also be noted that the simultaneous ThAr and lodine cells may not be used together.